Bringing Back NHL Arena Nicknames

 Nationwide Arena (Columbus Blue Jackets)

 Given the rich history behind the Blue Jackets name, it is only fitting that something Civil War-esque should be the nickname for their home ice.
 “The Stockade” comes to mind.
-Given the Jackets’ home record this season (21-8-1), it’s not that far from reality.
+Given the Jackets’ monstrously good home record the past two seasons, it’s really not that far from reality.

 Pepsi Center (Colorado Avalanche)

 Yes, it ices a historically bad team but, credit where credit’s due, the Pepsi Center has been the Pepsi Center ever since opening in 1999.
-Interestingly, shortly after the franchise moved to Denver, Colisée de Québec, the team’s arena in its Québec City days, changed its name to Colisée Pepsi.
-So you’ll understand why it simply cannot be nicknamed anything other than “The Cola Coliseum”.
+Interestingly, shortly after the franchise moved to Denver, Colisée de Quebec, the team’s arena in its Quebec City days, changed its name to Colisée Pepsi.
+So you’ll understand why the Pepsi Center simply cannot be nicknamed anything other than “The Cola Coliseum.”

 PNC Arena (Carolina Hurricanes)

 The name “Hurricanes” conjures up all sorts of ferocious and electrifying imagery.
 They deserve to play in an arena with a suitably ominous nickname.
-“The Storm Center”, perhaps?
-Or “The Eye of the Storm”?
+“The Storm Center,” perhaps?
+“The Eye of the Storm?”
 Anything to compliment the great atmosphere provided by the legendary Caniacs.

 PPG Paints Arena (Pittsburgh Penguins)

 I suppose I should cut Pittsburgh a break; following up such an iconic and well-suited nickname like “The Igloo” is no easy feat.
-Might I suggest “The Iceberg”?
-Scientifically accurate (igloos tend to be found in northern climes, while penguins are indigenous to the south), aesthetically accurate (the building’s façade features glass galore) and can be shortened to “The ‘Berg”, which jives perfectly with the city’s nickname (“The ‘Burgh”).
+Might I suggest “The Iceberg?”
+Scientifically accurate (igloos tend to be found in northern climes, while penguins are indigenous to the south), aesthetically accurate (the building’s façade features glass galore) and can be shortened to “The ‘Berg,” which jives perfectly with the city’s nickname (“The ‘Burgh”).

 Prudential Center (New Jersey Devils)

 New Jersey’s home ice is already known colloquially as “The Rock” (Prudential’s logo features the Rock of Gibraltar).
 That said, this nickname does not exactly help rid New Jersey of its stereotypical image as a barren, industrial wasteland.

 I mean, if you’re going to go that route, at least pick something related to your team.
 “The Pit”, for instance.
 What, what did I say?

 Rogers Arena (Vancouver Canucks)

 Vancouver is a beautiful city in the Pacific Northwest, populated by relaxed, progressive people.
 Just don’t beat (or insult, or comment on, or mention in passing, or select in a video game) their hockey team.
 For underneath their calm exterior – behind the thick, full beard and mason jar full of hand-ground fair trade coffee – dwells a hockey-mad beast of unconscionable power.
-I hereby dub the Canucks’ barn, “The Canuck Corral”.
+I hereby dub the Canucks’ barn, “The Canuck Corral.”

 Rogers Place (Edmonton Oilers)